chyidl/chyidlTutorial/root/raspberrypi/RaspberryPiPrj/KindlePiPrj/README.md

 ![Kindle Keyboard](/imgs/raspberrypi/KindlePiPrj/340px-Amazon_Kindle_3.jpg?raw=true)

-The Amazon Kindle is  a series of e-readers with E Ink electronic paper displays. on July 28, 2010.
+...The Amazon Kindle is  a series of e-readers with E Ink electronic paper displays. on July 28, 2010.
 Amazon announced the third generation Kindle, later renamed "Kindle Keyboard".

-The Kindle is a very low cost, super lightweight, ARM Linux machine with an eInk display that can be easily read in bright sunlight, a great text-to-speech system, amazing battery life,WIFI access, a nice bit of storage, sound output and even a hidden microphone.
+...The Kindle is a very low cost, super lightweight, ARM Linux machine with an eInk display that can be easily read in bright sunlight, a great text-to-speech system, amazing battery life,WIFI access, a nice bit of storage, sound output and even a hidden microphone.
 There are endless creative off-label things you could do with it.

  ：ROOTING  YOUR KINDLE (My Kindle Keyboard)
 The first thing we need to do to get control of the device is "jailbreak"(越狱) it. which really just adds a "hacked" key to the keyring used to verify the package signature.